 Of interest, caregivers who endorse crying as a reliable hunger cue are much more likely to have a pressuring feeding style (ie, authoritarian); thus working on responsive feeding during early infancy to better detect hunger cues may assist in more optimal feeding behavior during the toddler and childhood years.

-Note: A 2022 longitudinal study evaluated the relationship between infant and maternal feeding styles and feeding characteristics starting at age 5 months and then reassessing at age 12 and 24 months, finding that mothers with greater symptoms of anxiety and depression had greater concerns of their child being overweight and were more likely to use feeding styles including pressuring and emotional feeding.(Helle, 2022) Other research has shown that there can be some influences from child eating styles onto parental feeding behaviors, and vice-versa, though the associations are fairly weak, which may indicate significant variability between different families.(Wang, 2022b)
+Tip: A 2022 longitudinal study evaluated the relationship between infant/maternal feeding styles and feeding characteristics from 5 to 24 months of age, finding that mothers with greater symptoms of anxiety and depression had greater concerns of their child being overweight and were more likely to use feeding styles including pressuring and emotional feeding.(Helle, 2022) Other research has shown that there can be some influences from child eating styles onto parental feeding behaviors, and vice-versa, though the associations are fairly weak, which may indicate significant variability between different families.(Wang, 2022b)